Donders-Institute/bidscoin/docs/workflow.rst

     readable BIDS output names will be generated.
 The saved bidsmap.yaml output file will be used by the bidscoiner to actually convert the source data to BIDS.

+    You can hoover with your mouse over items to get help text (pop-up tooltips).

     positional arguments:
       bidsfolder        The destination folder with the (future) bids data